denisa-ms/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

 ---

-# Task 3.1 Retrieve Lakehouse SQL Analytics Endpoint Connection String
+# Task 3.1 Retrieve SilverCleansed Lakehouse SQL Analytics Endpoint Connection String

-The goal is to obtain the SQL connection string for your Lakehouse's SQL analytics endpoint, which is crucial for connecting and querying your data through SQL-based tools.
+The goal is to obtain the SQL connection string for your SilverCleansed Lakehouse's SQL analytics endpoint, which is crucial for connecting and querying your data through SQL-based tools.

 1. **Access the Analytics Endpoint**:
-   - Go to your workspace and find the Lakehouse SQL analytics endpoint.
+   - Go to your workspace and find the SilverCleansed Lakehouse SQL analytics endpoint.
    - Click on `More options` (usually represented by three dots or an ellipsis icon) associated with the analytics endpoint.

 2. **Copy the SQL Connection String**: